ndaneil/interactive-3d-screen/README.md

 <p align="center"><img src="./images/cover.png" width="80%"></p>

 Our monitors and laptop screens are 2D surfaces.
 They could provide an illusion of a 3D view, but this is seldom utilized.
 On iPhones, [the parallax effect provided a 3D illusion](https://www.youtube.com/watch?v=gurpi1JBpKM), though it was removed in iOS 16.
 I remember seeing some 3D illusions a long time ago, but none of these ideas got any traction and we got used to the fact that our displays are merely flat surfaces.
+As our devices got more and more powerful, I thought it would be interesting to revisit the idea of 3D illusions to see what is possible.

-I saw a [recent attempt by Asus](https://www.asus.com/content/asus-spatial-vision-technology/) to make the laptop's screen 3D by using lenticular lenses and eye tracking.
+Recently I saw [an attempt by Asus](https://www.asus.com/content/asus-spatial-vision-technology/) to make the laptop's screen 3D by using lenticular lenses and eye tracking.
 Lenticular lenses and other [stereoscopic approaches](https://en.wikipedia.org/wiki/Stereoscopy) create the illusion of depth by showing different images to the left and right eyes.
 The downside of this approach is that it uses specialized components like lenses which are not present in current displays.

-In wanted to create a 3D display that did not require any specialized hardware, utilizing only the advances in ML and AI and computation performance improvements achieved in the recent years.
+I wanted to create a 3D display that did not require any specialized hardware, utilizing only the advances in ML, AI and computation performance improvements achieved in recent years.
 By using a webcam and advanced head tracking, it could be possible to accurately determine the head's position relative the the display.
-Then the display's image could be changed to reflect as if it was viewed from that position.
-This approach relies on the head's movement (drawing 3D objects from different perspectives) to achieve the illusion of depth.
+Then the display's perspective could be adjusted to simulate as if it was viewed from that position.
+This approach relies on the head's movement and drawing 3D objects from different perspectives to achieve the illusion of depth.

-It turns out I'm not the only one who though of this.
-In fact, I found multiple project utilizing the approach of estimating the eye's position relative to the screen and then changing the content based on that:
+It turns out I'm not the only one who thought of this.
+In fact, I found multiple projects utilizing the approach of estimating the eye's position relative to the screen and then changing the content based on that:

  - For a kiosk display: [https://medium.com/try-creative-tech/off-axis-projection-in-unity-1572d826541e](https://medium.com/try-creative-tech/off-axis-projection-in-unity-1572d826541e)
  - For iPhone: [https://www.anxious-bored.com/blog/2018/2/25/theparallaxview-illusion-of-depth-by-3d-head-tracking-on-iphone-x](https://www.anxious-bored.com/blog/2018/2/25/theparallaxview-illusion-of-depth-by-3d-head-tracking-on-iphone-x)